electrikmilk/cherrilang.org/compiler/parsing.md

 This takes pointers to a type and a value, and a character to collect until.
 This will collect the value ahead and return its type and value.

 It uses these functions to collect the detected value.
-Actions, variables and globals are collected on the spot by this function, however.
+Actions, variables, and globals are collected on the spot by this function, however.

 - `collectString()`